 For the second time since it arrived in Sol space, a slug from Gellimand 3's experimental Liquid Metal Gun was on its way.

 Standard tactical doctrine at this point called for Gellimand 3 to commence evasive maneuvers, in the slim hope of dodging the incoming fire from its attackers.
 But against the massed fire of 17 onrushing fighters, the odds of survival were just too low.
 Instead, it nudged its course until it hurtled directly toward the same station that was its Liquid Metal Gun's target — or, rather, at the orbital position the station would occupy when Gellimand 3's remains arrived.
-If for whatever reason the station didn't get out of the way, well over a hundred thousand tonnes of steel and fuel would hit it at two percent of light speed.
+If any of those incoming fighters were sporting a magnetic snare, it would certainly try to knock Gellimand 3 off course; but if not, and if for whatever reason Station Jove didn't get out of the way, well over a hundred thousand tonnes of steel and fuel would hit the station at two percent of light speed.

 The remaining missiles continued to batter away at the lifeless hulk, turning it into an ever-more-ragged cloud of hot shrapnel.

-There was nothing the Sol fighters could do, though, about the tiny white-hot molten streak speeding away toward Station Jove.
+There was nothing the Sol fighters could do, though, about the tiny white-hot molten streak speeding away behind them toward Station Jove.

 "Samuels?" the Brigadier General addressed his main weapons station with trepidation.